What are the Skills SA Student Support Standards?

 Standard 3: Developing and delivering individual supports

 Even with flexible approaches in place that can accommodate a wide range of student needs, there’ll be times when a student needs individual support.
-Along with any in-house support you provide, it’s important you work closely with your SWS provider.
+Along with any in-house support you provide, it's important you work closely with your Success and Wellbeing Services (SWS) provider.

 Standard 4: Disability access